 1.3.
-Treasury & Investment Strategies
+Treasury and Investment Strategies

-Members of the Treasury Management & Investment Sub-Committee have reviewed the contents of these strategies and recommended that the Cabinet note their contents and seek Council approval for the Strategies.
+Members of the Treasury Management & Investment Sub-Committee (TMISC) have reviewed the contents of these strategies and recommended that the Cabinet note their contents and seek Council approval for the Strategies.

-The activities around the management of the Council's cash and external borrowing are known as Treasury Management.
-Under statute and the CIPFA Code of Practice on Treasury Management ("the Code"), members are required to receive reports on the Council's Treasury Management (TM) activities.
-The document in Appendix 1 complies with the Code and relevant Government regulations.
+The activities around the management of the Council's cash and external borrowing are known as Treasury Management (TM).
+Under statute and the CIPFA Code of Practice on Treasury Management ("the Code"), members are required to receive reports on the Council's TM activities.
+The document in Appendix 2 complies with the Code and relevant Government regulations.

-Full Council has overall responsibility for the Treasury Strategy but delegates to the Treasury Management and Investment Sub-committee responsibility to monitor activity and recommend changes to strategy.
+Full Council has overall responsibility for the Treasury Strategy but delegates to the TMISC responsibility to monitor activity and recommend changes to the strategy.
 The Accountancy Services Manager (Section 151 Officer) has been delegated responsibility to manage operational TM activities within the approved strategy.

 1.4.
 The Department for Levelling Up, Housing and Communities requires the Council to publish and have approved an Investment Strategy.
 This strategy covers investments that are deemed not to be Treasury Management activities.
-The Investment Strategy is in Appendix 2.
+The Investment Strategy is in Appendix 3.